Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor200/User_Manual/85_Appendix_C.md

 | Unused            | 63..32        | -         | -                 |
 | Unused            | 31..0         | -         | -                 |

-Send a command from this address to reset the software in the WaveSculptor.
+Send a command from this address to reset the software in the WaveSculptor, not used during normal operation, but can be used to reset the device if necessary.

 ## Drive Command Examples